mozilla-services/docs/source/keyexchange/user-flow.rst

     encrypt known value ------------>|
                                      |-------> retrieve encrypted value
                                      | verify against local known value

+     At this point Desktop knows whether the PIN was entered correctly.
+     If it wasn't, Desktop deletes the session.
+If it was, the account setup can proceed.
+If Desktop doesn't have an account set up yet, it will keep the channel open and let the user connect to or create an account.

                                      |              encrypt credentials
                                      |<------------- upload credentials
     retrieve credentials <-----------|
     verify HMAC                      |
     decrypt credentials              |
+    delete session ----------------->|
+    start syncing                    |

 Detailed Flow